-- (1) Weekends: First, third, and fifth weekends of each month. - (2) In-service/Conference Days: In addition to weekend parenting time, if the child(ren) has a day out of school on either or both the Monday following and/or the Friday preceding the non-residential parent's weekends parenting time, the non-residential parent shall also have visitation with the child(ren) on said extra day(s) commencing either twenty-four (24) hours before and/or ending twenty-four (24) hours after the scheduled parenting time.
-This provision does not apply if the regular weekly schedule in that area is Monday through Thursday. - (3) Summer: As set forth below in 5.3.

-- (4) Holidays: As set forth below in 5.4. - 5.3 SUMMER: Thirty-five consecutive days during the period of school summer vacation.
-Before May 1 of each year, the non-residential parent shall select and notify the residential parent in writing of the inclusive dates of the thirty-five day parenting time period with the child(ren).
-If the non-residential parent fails to give such written notice to the residential parent before May 1 of the year of the summer parenting time the non- residential parent nevertheless shall have the right to such summer parenting time with the child(ren), if and to the extent, that the time remains for such parenting time after the residential parent's parenting time plans of up to two consecutive weeks. - 5.3(a) When the non-residential parent exercises his or her right to a summer parenting time period of more than nineteen (19) days with the child(ren), the residential parent shall have the right to a weekend of parenting time with the child(ren) on the third weekend after commencement of the extended parenting time by the non-residential parent.
+- 5.1(b) Vacation and Holiday Periods: These are the dates set by the public school district in which the child(ren) resides whether or not the child(ren) is attending school or enrolled in that school. - 5.1(c) In-service/Conference Days: In addition to weekend parenting time, if the child(ren) has a day out of school on either or both the Monday following and/or the Friday preceding the non-residential parent's weekends parenting time, the non-residential parent shall also have visitation with the child(ren) on said extra day(s) commencing either twenty-four (24) hours before and/or ending twenty-four (24) hours after the scheduled parenting time.
+This provision does not apply if the regular weekly schedule in that area is Monday through Thursday. - 5.2 SUMMER: Before May 1 of each year, the non-residential parent shall select and notify the residential parent in writing of the inclusive dates of the thirty-five day parenting time period with the child(ren).
+If the non-residential parent fails to give such written notice to the residential parent before May 1 of the year of the summer parenting time the non-residential parent nevertheless shall have the right to such summer parenting time with the child(ren), if and to the extent, that the time remains for such parenting time after the residential parent's parenting time plans of up to two consecutive weeks. - 5.3(a) When the non-residential parent exercises his or her right to a summer parenting time period of more than nineteen (19) days with the child(ren), the residential parent shall have the right to a weekend of parenting time with the child(ren) on the third weekend after commencement of the extended parenting time by the non-residential parent.
 Such interim parenting time by the residential parent shall not lengthen the thirty-five day parenting time period allowed to the non-residential parent. - 5.3(b) The residential parent shall have the right to designate one weekend each summer when the non-residential parent's weekend parenting time will not occur in order that the residential parent can have the child(ren) for an uninterrupted two (2) weeks period.
 Before May 15 of each year, the residential parent shall inform the non-residential parent of which weekend has been selected.
 The weekend shall not be on a holiday, birthday, or during the non-residential parent's summer parenting time period.